-A particular situation was found for the Galeo diploid cultivar that was proposed as child in three distinct trios involving the Palang triploid accession, as one parent, and either of the diploid accessions Khai Nai On, Sinwobogi or SF265 as the second parent (Table 1).
+A particular situation was found for the Galeo diploid cultivar, which was proposed as child in three distinct trios involving the Palang triploid accession, as one parent, and any of the diploid accessions Khai Nai On, Sinwobogi or SF265 as the second parent (Table 1).
 These three diploid potential parents are not somaclones as they do not have the same ancestral mosaic genome (Martin et al., 2023), which raised questions about the process generating these trios.
-Further examination of the trios involving Galeo revealed that the complete genome of Galeo was present in triploid Palang (Supplementary data Fig. S5A).
+Further examination of the trios involving Galeo revealed that the complete genome of Galeo was present in triploid

+Palang (Supplementary Data Fig. S5A).
 This led us to propose that Galeo may not be the child but rather the parent of these accessions and transmitted a 2x gamete to Palang and a 1x gamete to Khai Nai On, Sinwobogi and SF265 (Table 1).
-The first proposed trios are a consequence of the presence of the Galeo genome in Palang which allows for recombinant haplotypes complementing those present in Khai Nai On, Sinwobogi and SF265 to generate Galeo (Supplementary data Fig. S5B).
-Access to real haplotypes (phased data from genetic studies or long read sequencing technologies) of these individuals should allow validating or rejecting this hypothesis.
+The first proposed trios are a consequence of the presence of the Galeo genome in Palang, which allows for recombinant haplotypes complementing those present in Khai Nai On, Sinwobogi and SF265 to generate Galeo (Supplementary Data Fig. S5B).
+Access to real haplotypes (phased data from genetic studies or long-read sequencing technologies) of these individuals should allow validation or rejection of this hypothesis.

-In silico extraction and analysis of the remaining 1x gamete from Mchare derived accessions
+In silico extraction and analysis of the remaining 1x gamete from Mchare-derived accessions

-For accessions derived from a complete gamete restitution (2x or 3x), it is possible to deduce the complementary 1x gamete.
+For accessions derived from a complete gamete restitution (2xor 3x), it is possible to deduce the complementary 1x gamete.
 In most Mchare-derived polyploid accessions resulting from such gametes, the parental origins of the second parent were not identified (Table 1).
 To learn more about the second parent, alleles from the complete genome donor (Mchare or Gros Michel) were removed from the child genotypes to deduce the gamete from the second parent.
-These gametes were predicted to be 1x except for Nadan where the deduced gamete had 2 copies of chromosome 8, suggesting a 1x + 1 gamete.
-These deduced gametes were then processed as described in (Martin et al., 2023) to obtain their genome ancestry mosaic (Supplementary data Fig. S6).
+These gametes were predicted to be 1x except for Nadan, where the deduced gamete had two copies of chromosome 8, suggesting a 1x + 1 gamete.
+These deduced gametes were then processed as described in Martin et al. (2023) to obtain their genome ancestry mosaic (Supplementary Data Fig. S6).
 This revealed a M. balbisiana introgressed status of the second parents of AAB cultivars Nadan, Nendra Padaththi and Pome.
-The comparison of the genome ancestry mosaic of deduced gametes of these three AAB cultivars with the ancestral mosaics of A/B hybrid cultivars obtained in (Martin et al., 2023) suggested potential similarity between their 1x gamete donors and 2 ABB triploid cultivars (Monthan and Ney Mannan, Fig. 3, Supplementary data Fig. S6, Fig. 4).
-Nadan showed potential additional similarity with Saba and Pome showed potential additional similarity with Saba, Pelipita and Pisang Kelat (Supplementary data Fig. S6).
-This led us to investigate potential shared pedigree between these cultivars.
-As illustrated for chromosome 8 (Fig. 3A, B, C), for all three AAB cultivars (Pome, Nendra Padaththi and Nadan), large regions of agreement but also large regions of discordance were observed when parentage of their deduced gamete with Ney Mannan and Monthan was tested.
-Such patterns were visible on several chromosomes (Supplementary data Fig. S6) suggesting close pedigree relationships.
-In contrast, comparison with Saba, Pelipita and Pisang Kelat did not show such large regions of agreement (Fig. 3B and C, Supplementary data Fig. S6), excluding very close pedigree relationships.
+The comparison of the genome ancestry mosaic of deduced gametes of these three AAB cultivars with the ancestral mosaics of A/B hybrid cultivars obtained by Martin et al. (2023) suggested potential similarity between their 1x gamete donors and two ABB triploid cultivars (Monthan and Ney Mannan; Figs 3 and 4, Supplementary Data Fig. S6).
+Nadan showed potential additional similarity with Saba and Pome showed potential additional similarity with Saba, Pelipita and Pisang Kelat (Supplementary Data Fig. S6).
+This led us to investigate the potential shared pedigree between these cultivars.
+As illustrated for chromosome 8 (Fig. 3A-C), for all three AAB cultivars (Pome, Nendra Padaththi and Nadan), large regions of agreement but also large regions of discordance were observed when parentage of their deduced gamete with Nev Mannan and Monthan was tested.
+Such patterns were visible on several chromosomes (Supplementary Data Fig. S6), suggesting close pedigree relationships.
+In contrast, comparison with Saba, Pelipita and Pisang Kelat did not show such large regions of agreement (Fig. 3B, C, Supplementary Data Fig. S6), excluding very close pedigree relationships.

-The Fig. 3 also illustrates some similar agreement/discordance patterns when comparing the deduced gametes from the AAB cultivars to Ney Mannan and Monthan.
+Figure 3 also illustrates some similar agreement/discordance patterns when comparing the deduced gametes from the AAB cultivars with Ney Mannan and Monthan.
 This suggests that all tested AAB cultivars and the ABB Ney Mannan and Monthan are related to each other.